faisalfajarrobani/RPA_SertificateAutomation/README.md

 2. Then open power point application
 3. Open Power point certificate template files
-4. You have remember default text from field "name participant", so that robot can find the field to replace name in excel file
+4. You have remember default text from field "name participant", which will be used as a reference by the robot to find the text to be replaced
 5. You have close power point application